 Function names are not reserved.
-Their names are specially treated only when followed by a left parenthesis, so that EXP(10) refers to the constant value e raised to the 10th power, but EXP by itself refers to the value of variable EXP.
+Their names are specially treated only when followed by a left parenthesis, so that 'EXP(10)' refers to the constant value e raised to the 10th power, but 'EXP' by itself refers to the value of a variable called EXP.